What is the test for a miscarriage of justice?

 What is the test for balancing the principles of fundamental justice with respect to human rights and society?
 (Newfoundland and Labrador, Canada)

-What are the elements of the tort of negligence?
+What is the standard of review of a decision by a tribunal?
 (Newfoundland and Labrador, Canada)

 X